LukasMurdock/degreelessmarketing/_posts/2020-10-17-loyalty-program.md

 Unlike normal expectations of a loyalty program, flying does not generate the majority of airline miles.
 Instead, *cross-brand partnerships* create the bulk of airline miles.

 Points are earned through partner promotions like co-branded credit card spending or buying a partner product.
 This type of loyalty program protects against downturns because people are still supporting through everyday purchases.

+Collecting data for marketing research further increases the value of loyalty programs, where over time, this data provides customer favorites and preferences.

 ## Related
 Where Starbucks and airlines make use of loyalty programs, many other retailers use paid memberships.
 Loyalty programs differ from paid memberships because while they can offer similar rewards, paid memberships require payment before you can fully gain rewards.